 Partnerhips to ensure long term sustainability

-The Pilbara Marine Conservation Partnership (PMCP) is a partnership between CSIRO and The University of Western Australia (UWA).
-The PMCP is a five year study (completing in 2017) funded by the Gorgon Barrow Island Net Conservation Benefits Fund .
-The fund is administered by the Department of Parks and Wildlife and approved by the Minister for Environment after considering advice from the Gorgon Barrow Island Net Conservation Benefits Advisory Board.
+The Pilbara Marine Conservation Partnership (PMCP) was a partnership between CSIRO and The University of Western Australia (UWA).
+The PMCP was a five year study (completed in 2017) funded by the Gorgon Barrow Island Net Conservation Benefits Fund.
+The fund was administered by the Department of Parks and Wildlife and approved by the Minister for Environment after considering advice from the Gorgon Barrow Island Net Conservation Benefits Advisory Board.

-This program is collating existing information on the region, developing maps, and conducting studies on the connectivity and relationships between different marine habitats.
+This program collated existing information on the region, developed maps, and conducted studies on the connectivity and relationships between different marine habitats.

 - Coral reef health, including patterns in reef community structure, reef resilience and reef recovery rates